-\subsection{Why not directly transfer CLIP models to target datasets?}
+\subsubsection{Why not directly transfer CLIP models to target datasets?}

+In our proposed GIF framework, we leverage the pre-trained CLIP model to guide dataset expansion.
+An inevitable question might be: why not directly use or transfer the CLIP model to the target dataset, especially given its proven effectiveness on many natural image datasets?
+Before delving into that, it is important to note that we aim to tackle small-data scenarios, where only a limited-size dataset is available and there are no large-scale external datasets with a similar nature to the target dataset.
+Consequently, training a new CLIP model on the target dataset (\eg in the medical image domains) is not feasible.
+Therefore, we rely on \emph{publicly available CLIP models} for dataset expansion.
+Compared to directly using or transferring CLIP models, our dataset expansion introduces a necessary new paradigm for two primary reasons as follows.

-{First, our GIF method has better applicability to the scenarios of different image domains.
-Although CLIP has strong transfer performance on some natural image datasets, its transfer performance on other domains like medical image datasets is limited.
-Here, we report the linear-probing and fine-tuning performance of CLIP-trained ResNet-50 model on three medical datasets.
-As shown in Table~\ref{exp_dalle_medical_image_compare_to_clip}, directly using or transferring the CLIP model performs unsatisfactorily or only leads to limited performance gains, which are significantly worse than our dataset expansion.
-The limited transfer performance is because, when the pre-trained datasets are highly different from the target datasets, the pre-training weights do not significantly help performance compared to training from scratch~\citep{raghu2019transfusion}.
+First, our GIF method has better applicability to scenarios across various image domains.
+While CLIP demonstrates good transfer performance on certain natural image datasets, it struggles to achieve this performance on other domains, such as medical image datasets.
+To illustrate this, we test the linear-probing and fine-tuning performance of the CLIP-trained ResNet-50 model on three medical datasets.
+As shown in Table~\ref{app_dalle_medical_image_compare_to_clip}, directly employing or transferring the CLIP model yielded unsatisfactory results or only marginally improved performance—significantly underperforming compared to our dataset expansion approach.
+The limited transfer performance is attributed to the fact that, when the pre-trained datasets are highly different from the target datasets, the pre-training weights do not significantly bolster performance compared to training from scratch~\cite{raghu2019transfusion}.
 Such an issue cannot be resolved by conducting CLIP pre-training on these domains, since there is no large-scale dataset of similar data nature to the target dataset in real scenarios.
-In contrast, our GIF framework can generate images of similar nature as the target dataset for expansion, and thus it is more beneficial to real applications in various image domains.}
+In contrast, our GIF framework is capable of generating images of similar nature as the target data for dataset expansion, enhancing its applicability to real-world scenarios across diverse image domains.